 Using existing technologies from the offshore oil & gas, dredging and mining industries, Nautilus plans to extract high grade Seafloor Massive Sulphide ("SMS") systems on a commercial scale.
 Nautilus has been working over the past number of years on the building of the Seafloor Production System.
 On November 13, 2012, Nautilus announced that Management and the Board of Directors of Nautilus decided to terminate construction of its Seafloor Production System in order to preserve cash.
 This was as a result of a dispute with the Independent State of Papua New Guinea ("State") over costs that Nautilus says the government is obliged to meet for the project

-To read more on this dispute click here here.
+To read more on this resolution click here here.

 How We Plan to Extract Minerals from the Seafloor